molgw/molgw/docs/input_variables.md

-*Generated by input_variables.py on 24 February 2026*
+*Generated by input_variables.py on 13 March 2026*